chrisgoddard/singer-discover/README.md

 Two ways of using this script.

-First takes two filenames - input (--input, -i) and output (--output, -o).
+First takes two filenames: input (--input, -i) and output (--output, -o).
 These can be the same

 ```
 singer-discover --input catalog.json --output catalog.json